 ➣ BABY LAUNDRY DETERGENT

-Detergents tend to leave a residue in your washer as well, so if you’re using a more or less natural type of detergent for your baby’s clothes but use the same washer to clean your clothes with your regular detergent – your baby’s clothes are getting contaminated with each and every wash.
-Choose wisely!
+Detergents also leave a residue in your washer.
+If you’re using a more natural type of detergent for your baby’s clothes but use the same washer to wash other laundry with your regular detergent, your baby’s clothes are getting contaminated every time they’re being washed.

 ➣ BABY SHAMPOO/LOTION